[FD Logo]

 Welcome to Forever's Destiny

-Forever's Destiny is a live roleplaying club based in the North-West of England.
-We organise live roleplaying events throughout the year at a number of sites.
-Usually we have one main gathering a month, and they run from Friday evening to Sunday afternoon.
+Forever's Destiny is a high fantasy live roleplaying club based in the North-West of England.
+We organise linear based live roleplaying events throughout the year at a number of sites.
+Usually we have one main event a month, and they run from Friday evening to Sunday afternoon.
 There are also many shorter events and social meetings.
-Our campaign, which has been running for 22 years, is originally based on the first LRP campaign run at Treasure Trap.
-If you are interested in joining or just want some more information please contact info@destiny.org.uk.
+Our campaign, which has been running for more than 3 decades, first as Flight of Fantasy, later as Nothing Ventured and now as Forever's Destiny, is originally based on the first LRP campaign run at Treasure Trap at Peckfortain Castle.

 A Typical Forever's Destiny Weekend